This Is Not That: Government

 Liberty Isn’t Freedom

 This is where definitions matter.
 Liberty and freedom aren’t the same thing.
+And when you confuse the two, it becomes its own kind of hell.

-But liberty, as valuable as it is, is not the same thing as freedom.
+That’s why liberty, as valuable as it is, is not the same thing as freedom.
 Liberty gives you the right to choose your master—but not the power to live free from one.
-You can have liberty and still be enslaved to fear, shame, image, proving, and performance.
+And the proof is everywhere.

 That’s why Paul could write to the Galatians under Roman rule—and still insist that “for freedom, Christ set you free” (Gal.
 5:1).